Rambler Rebel: 1957

 All Rebels came with a manual (with overdrive unit) or GM's four-speed Hydra-Matic automatic transmission, as well as other performance enhancements such as a dual exhaust system, heavy-duty suspension with Gabriel (brand) shock absorbers, and front sway bar.
-The Rebel was capable of 0 to 60 mph (0-97 km/h) acceleration in just 7.5 seconds with its standard 255 hp carbureted engine.
+The Rebel was capable of 0 to 60 mph (0-97 km/h) acceleration in 7.5 seconds with its standard 255 hp carbureted engine.
 The car's light monocoque (unibody) construction afforded a power-to-weight ratio of about 13 pounds per horsepower, a better ratio than other 1957 model year automobiles and a contrast to Volkswagen's 45.

 The Rebel's engine also differed from the 327s installed in the 1957 Ambassador and Hudson Hornet models because it used mechanical valve lifters and a higher compression ratio.
 Since both engines were rated at 255 hp, it is probable that the Rebel's was underrated.

 Power steering and power drum brakes were also standard, as on all Rambler Custom models.
 The car was available only in silver metallic paint accented with gold anodized aluminum inserts along the sides.
 Padded dashboards and visors, rear child-proof door locks, and seat belts were all optional.
 A total of 1,500 Rebels were produced in 1957.
 Integrated air conditioning system, the All Weather Eye was a $345 option.

 The Rebel is considered to be a precursor of the muscle cars (rear-wheel drive mid-size cars with powerful V8 engines and special trims) that became so popular in the 1960s.
 It also foretold that muscle-type performance would be included among AMC's models.